Top 10 best Windows Defender alternatives

 1. Emsisoft Anti-Malware

 Founded in 2003, Emsisoft is a New Zealand based business that emphasizes a light-weight, bloat-free, back-to-basics approach to combating malware.
 A combination of advanced layered protection and an industry-leading behavioral detection system has helped the company’s flagship product, Emsisoft Anti-Malware, earn itself a powerful reputation in the IT security sector as a complete antivirus solution.
-Among its many credentials, Emsisoft Anti-Malware has scored top marks in multiple AV-Comparisons, received AV-Test Certification and won multiple VB100 awards.
+Among its many credentials, Emsisoft Anti-Malware has scored top marks in multiple AV-Comparatives tests, received AV-Test Certification and won multiple VB100 awards.

 An excellent Windows Defender alternative, millions of Emsisoft customers around the world sleep easy knowing their devices are protected from online attacks.